Research · Published · Updated · By Ron Villomo

 Limitations

-1. Sample size. n = 30 utterances across 3 clips (6 minutes of audio).
-Sufficient for order-of-magnitude differences (1.5 s vs 35 s) but not for small differences between systems of similar quality.
+1. Sample size. n = 27–30 utterances per system across 3 clips (6 minutes of audio total).
+Sufficient for the order-of-magnitude differences reported (1.5 s vs 27 s) but not for small differences between systems of similar quality; 95% bootstrap CIs are reported per row.
 A larger study across MuST-C tst-COMMON is planned.

 2. Language coverage.
 Three pairs (zh→en, es→en, pt→en); Spanish and Portuguese benefit from high training-data volume across all systems and may not generalize to low-resource languages.